njpanderson/push/README.md

 This extension contributes the following settings:

 * `njpPush.settingsFilename`: Settings file name.
 Defaults to `.push.settings.json`.
-* `njpPush.privateKey`: Set the default location of your private .ssh key.
-Used by the `SFTP` service.
+* `njpPush.privateSSHKey`: Set the location of your private .ssh key.
+Will attempt to locate within the local .ssh folder by default.

 ## Server settings files